AdobeDocs/experience-manager-cloud-service.en/help/onboarding/what-is-required/user-roles-permissions.md

 To view your role in Cloud Manager, sign in to Cloud Manager UI, select your profile icon at the top right corner and select **User Roles**, as shown in the figure below.

+>[!NOTE]
+>See [Navigate to Cloud Manager](/help/onboarding/what-is-required/navigate-to-cloud-manager.md) to learn more about logging-in to Cloud Manager.

 ![](/help/onboarding/what-is-required/assets/admin-console-9.png)

 ### The Integration Product Profile {#integration-product-profile}